-“I found that other artists I reached out to where as keen to connect as I was.
-It is amazing really,” Su observes, “There are people around the corner if you’re willing to go there, and are brave enough to make that step, and say hello.”
+I found that other artists I reached out to where as keen to connect as I was.
+The album features a broad range of duets, from Canadian folk noir-ist Wendy McNeill to US soulstress Naiika Sings, via West Australian singer-songwriter Ryan Edmond.“Its amazing really, there are people around the corner if you’re willing to go there, and are brave enough to make that step, and say hello.”
 As a musical celebration of humanity’s capacity and need for connection, for community, for togetherness, Brave does precisely that, whilst celebrating a whole lot more.

 "Out of Sweden comes singer/songwriter SU ANDERSSON, who delivers after the 2 corona years a new album titled Brave.
 She has been making music for over several decades, and along with the help of a list of other guest musicians, Su recorded a nice NEIL YOUNGish singer/songwriter ish pop/rock album.
 Vocally sounding very nasal, it reflects a clear American influence and also has very slight STEVIE NICKS influences."